ibm-js/grunt-amd-build/README.md

 # grunt-amd-build

-> EXPERIMENTAL - Grunt plugin to build [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) applications.
+> Grunt plugin to build [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) applications.

 ## Warning
 This plugin only support RequireJS loader and plugins for now.
 It will not currently work with the Dojo loader or plugins.